-The government civil defence agency declared a state of emergency.
+The government civil defence agency declared a national state of emergency.
 The central city (or ‘red zone’) was cordoned off as Urban Search and Rescue (USAR) teams searched for survivors and bodies in the rubble.
 Electricity was restored to 75% of the city within three days.
 Households without power made do with candles and lanterns and cooking on gas barbecues.
 Neighbourhoods without drinking water were given bottled water and visited by water trucks.
 Portaloos (chemical toilets) were delivered to areas with broken sewers.
 Neighbours came together in mutual aid; outsiders arrived to help clean up.
 Engineers worked tirelessly to declare damaged buildings safe or unsafe.
 More than 70,000 people left the city, some permanently.

 In early March 2011 blogger Peter Hyde described Christchurch’s lower-income eastern suburbs as a ‘refugee city’ populated by 50,000 to 100,000 people.
 1 There was little access to power, no showers or ways to wash dishes and clothes, too few portaloos, and no face masks to protect against windblown silt.
 Such conditions led to claims that the official response was favouring higher-income areas at the expense of the east.
 This was denied by officials, but earthquake recovery minister Gerry Brownlee conceded the area had been neglected.

 The government set up the Canterbury Earthquake Recovery Authority (CERA) to lead the city’s rebuilding, alongside territorial authorities, Te Rūnanga o Ngāi Tahu and other groups.
 On 30 April 2011 the state of emergency was lifted and CERA took over from Civil Defence.
 It continued inspecting damaged buildings, ordering the demolition of hundreds.
 By February 2015 over one-quarter of buildings in the central city had been either demolished or partly demolished (including those destroyed in the quakes).

 CERA mapped Christchurch into land zones for rebuilding.